duckduckgo/duckduckhack-docs/resources/fathead-overview.md

 Filename         | Description
 ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------
-fetch.sh         | A shell script called to fetch the data download/        | A directory to hold temp files created by fetch.sh parse.xx         | the script used to parse the data once it has been fetched. .xx can be `.pl`, `.py`, `.rb`, or `.js` parse.sh         | A shell script wrapper around parse.xx README.md        | Please describe any dependencies here, or other special instructions for executing your shell scripts.
-This will assist DuckDuckGo staff during integration. output.txt       | The output file.
-This will be automatically deployed to the beta from your Pull Request data.url         | An optional pointer to a URL in the cloud somewhere, which contains the data to process requirements.txt | An optional file outlining the required packages for Fatheads written in Python
+download/        | A directory to hold temp files created by fetch.sh fetch.sh         | A shell script called to fetch the data parse.xx         | the script used to parse the data once it has been fetched. .xx can be `.pl`, `.py`, `.rb`, or `.js` parse.sh         | A shell script wrapper around parse.xx output.txt       | The output file.
+This will be automatically deployed to the beta from your Pull Request README.md        | Please describe any dependencies here, or other special instructions for executing your shell scripts.
+This will assist DuckDuckGo staff during integration. requirements.txt | An optional file outlining the required packages for Fatheads written in Python

 ## Data File Format